There are different types of lifting winches:

-The manual winches are the most classic and the easiest to use.
-These winches have a rather small lifting or pulling capacity (up to about 2 tons) and use only the force of the arms.
+Manual winches are the most classic and easiest to use.
+These winches have a rather small load lifting or pulling capacity (up to about 2 tonnes) and use only the strength of the user's arms.
 Manual winches are mainly used on construction sites and for lifting light loads.

 Electric winches have both mandatory and optional safety and cable winding options.
-In a lifting situation, a limit switch, a secondary safety brake and a load limiter are mandatory.
-For more information on winch options, please contact us.
+In the lifting situation, a limit switch, a secondary safety brake and a load limiter are mandatory.

 We offer quality, high-performance winches suitable for professional lifting operations.
 We work with leading lifting brands such as HUCHEZ, TRACTEL and GOLIATH to ensure that our products are adapted to your needs.

 To find out more about our lifting winches and the options available, please contact our customer service department.